graham-williamson/graham-williamson.github.io/_posts/2019-10-12-kickstarter2.md

 tags: [DecisionTree]
 excerpt: "this is an excerpt"
 image: /images/headshot.jpg"
+mathjax: "true"
 ---

-# Predictions of the Outcome of Kickstarter Campaigns
+# Predictions of the Outcome of Kickstarter Campaign

 Kickstarter is a crowdfunding platform with a community of more than 10 million people comprising of creative, tech enthusiasts who help in bringing new projects to life.